-build.gradle.kts, file.
+build.gradle.kts), located in the root project directory.
 This approach allows the plugin to properly configure the Android sub-projects and establish the auto-instrumentation process as part of the Android build process.

 - Gradle 5.0 or higher

 Note: The JVM version must match the Java version of the

 .class files.
 A lower JVM version can’t be used because the classes and their dependencies are analyzed by the auto-instrumentor.
 If you use a third-party library that contains Java 9

 .class files, the auto-instrumentation process won't work when the app is built with JRE 8.